 Once you and your report have mutually agreed on the time that the meeting will occur each week, you should then make sure that it is scheduled in the calendar.

-A one-on-one meeting calendar invitation template
+A 1:1 meeting calendar invitation template

 Head to your business calendar app and create a new meeting to make sure that the time is scheduled for both you and your report.